bnb-chain/bnb-chain.github.io/docs/BSC-FAQs-general.md

 ## How to track Cross-chain transfer tx From BC to BSC?

-1. Get the Cross-chain transfer transaction hash of the Beacon Chain
+1. Get the Cross-chain transfer transaction hash of the BNB Beacon Chain

 For example https://explorer.binance.org/tx/8B9B066BAF9DC1C233A9D316C75E8139B985518868C1120B656C5B3EBAC7C498